Basics

 During pod set in August and September, scout for signs of infected plants.

-Inspect stems for lesions, which may be covered with a thick white mold, the vegetative body of the fungus (Figure 3).
+Inspect stems for lesions, which may be covered with a thick white mold, the vegetative body of the fungus.

 As the fungus grows from the young pods to the nodes and stem of the plant, it eventually girdles the stem and disrupts the transport of water and nutrients.
 Once the fungus girdles a stem, all the plant tissue up from the infection dies.
 Leaves and stems turn brown and stand erect above the soybean canopy.